-The proposed ground floor has replaced the previous basement level approved in 2014 and whilst the development does not incorporate the earth bunds which the previous consent had the development in simple terms is similar in height and results in a two-storey building that occupies the northern part of the plot in terms of its footprint utilising the cut aspect to the plot to set the dwelling level as low as possible.
+The previous basement level approved in 2014 will be provided as ground floor comprising bedroom accommodation and whilst the development does not incorporate the earth bunds which the previous consent had the development in simple terms is similar in height and results in a two-storey building that occupies the northern part of the plot in terms of its footprint utilising the cut aspect to the plot to set the dwelling level as low as possible.
+Accordingly, the proposal does not amount to a fundamental alteration of the proposal put forward in the original application.